 Prevention

-- Every Codex prompt ends with a “DONE means” block listing verifiers and required output to paste
+- Put a “Definition of done” block listing verifiers and required output in

-- Always verify externally — the agent’s “done” report is never the source of truth, the exit code is
+AGENTS.mdso every session inherits it. - Always verify externally — the agent’s “done” report is never the source of truth, the exit code is.

-- Split prompts at concern boundaries; one task → one done criterion → one session
+- Split prompts at concern boundaries; one task to one done criterion to one session.

 - For multi-file changes, require a